 You have built your portfolio and set up your site.
-Now it’s time to move on to site design.
+Now it’s time to move on look at your site design as a freelance graphic designer.
 While your portfolio site has to look good and function well, its main purpose should be to convert prospects into clients.
 In other words, every design decision, from color to type, has to lead users to click on your call to action (usually abbreviated as CTA).

 DESIGN FOR CONVERSION

 What’s a call to action?
-Let’s take a step back from design and talk marketing.
+Let’s take a step back from looking at your site design as a freelance graphic designer and talk marketing.
 Call to action, as its name suggests, is an image or line of text that prompts users to take action and convert them into paying customers.
 For your portfolio site, your call to action and conversion should be clients submitting their information or purchasing your design packages.

 UNDERSTANDING THE FUNDAMENTALS

 As a graphic designer your reputation is at stake when it comes to the design of your portfolio site.
 If it isn’t designed well, clients won’t trust your skills enough to send you their projects.
 As such, you should spend time understanding the fundamentals of web design and putting them into practice.

 At the same time, colors has to support — not overpower — your content, so it’s a good idea to simplify your color choices.
 Stick to basic color schemes and use them effectively to bring out your projects and call to action.
 Using color accents is a good way to draw users to specific content as well.

 Your eyes won’t be able to catch a break if you are reading something that’s all cramped together on a page.
 Your content will be much more readable if different elements are separated by spacing.
 In web design, such spacing is referred to as whitespace.

 Knowing how to use whitespace well allows you to deliver an enjoyable experience to clients by improving readability and giving elements on a page room to breathe.
 The result is a website that is both elegant and balanced.